 Lung cancer kills more men and women worldwide than any other cancer.
 Early detection means more options for treatment.
-If you are over 50 and have been a heavy smoker for many years or have other risk factors, the experts at Saint Luke’s want to talk to you.
+If you are 50 or older and have been a heavy smoker for many years or have other risk factors, the experts at Saint Luke’s want to talk to you.

 Saint Luke's offers low-dose computed tomography (LDCT) screening at 10 locations.
 The scan takes less than one minute.

 Talk to your doctor about your risk for lung cancer and discuss the risks and benefits of screenings to see if you’re eligible.

 Lung Cancer: Early Detection

 Screening is the process of looking for cancer in people who don’t have symptoms.
 Your healthcare provider may recommend screening if you have an increased risk for lung cancer.
 Screening can sometimes find cancer early, when it is likely to be easier to treat.

 In general, screening is not done for lung cancer.
 This is because studies have not found that tests such as X-rays or looking for cancer cells in coughed-up mucus (sputum cytology) actually save lives.
 But the following test may help find lung cancer early.